knpatel401/filetree/README.md

 Note enabling use-all-the-icons can make some of the operations sluggish if the file list is large.

 ### Faces, marks, and misc
-The variable filetree-excludeList is a list of regex for files to ignore.
+The variable filetree-exclude-list is a list of regex for files to ignore.

 The marks used to draw the file trees can be customized.
 Here is the list of symbols that are used: filetree-symb-for-root filetree-symb-for-box, filetree-symb-for-vertical-pipe, filetree-symb-for-horizontal-pipe, filetree-symb-for-left-elbow, filetree-symb-for-right-elbow, filetree-symb-for-branch-and-cont, filetree-symb-for-file-node)